cml87/SpringCore_111_forJenkins/README.md

 ## The proxy design pattern

-The proxy design pattern is a pattern that allow us to inject behaviour into an existing class without modifying it, by intercepting calls to its methods.
-The target, or proxied, class needs to have its "behaviour" defined by an interface it implements.
-The proxy class will proxy the target class through that interface.
+The proxy design pattern is a pattern that allows us to replace the behaviour of an existing class in our code, giving the impression that we are injecting some additional behaviour to it, while we don't modify it at all.
+It works by intercepting the calls to that class's methods.
+Depending on whether the class we want to proxy (target class) implements interfaces or not, there are two mechanisms allowing to implement this pattern in Java.

+1. The target class implements some interfaces: In this case we can implement the proxy pattern quite simply by hand, as we'll see below, although with many limitations.
+These limitations are overcome if instead we use the JDK dynamic proxy mechanisms, available in every JDK implementation.

+ In the proxy pattern implementations through interface, the proxy class will be a new class implementing the same interface as the proxied, or target class.
+Therefore, in our code, instances of this new 'proxy' class will be able to substitute the instances of the target class (in general, if we have followed good Java design principles, I think).

+2. The target class does not implements any interface: In this case, we can implement the new proxy class by sublcassing the target class.
+This subclass will overwrite methods of the parent (target proxied) class introducing the new behaviour and, as for interfaces, its instances will be able to substitute the instances of the proxied class in the code.

+When defining proxies for classes using Spring, if the class implements some interfaces Spring will use the JDK dynamic proxy mechanisms.
+If not, it will use CGLIB, to create the subclass at run time.

 ### Proxy: handmade
 A hand made implementation of the proxy pattern is the fallowing.
 Consider a `PersonImpl` class implementing interface `Person`.
 The proxy interface will be `Person`, the target class will be `PersonImpl` and the behaviour of this class will be changed by changing what we get when calling its method `greet()`: